paudetseis/SplitPy/docs/tutorials.rst

 .. code-block::

-   $ split_calc_auto.py --keys=NY.TGTN --local-data=/mnt/datadisk/DaySac/ --start=2020-01-01 --end=2020-05-20 TGTN.pkl
+   $ split_calc_auto --keys=NY.TGTN --local-data=/mnt/datadisk/DaySac/ --start=2020-01-01 --end=2020-05-20 TGTN.pkl

 This uses all default settings for window lengths, magnitude criteria, etc.
-In this example, data will be used from IRIS as well as any local data on disk (defined with the ``--local-data`` flag - this needs to be customized for your own file structure).
-If no data exists on disk, then the program will search on the specific data sever (through ``obspy`` clients).
+In this example, the program will search on the specific data server (through ``obspy`` clients) to download the waveforms.
 In this example, only events that occurred between January 1, 2020 and May 20, 2020 will be considered.
 Based on the criteria specified (see :ref:`splitauto`), seismograms will be downloaded where the minimum SNR threshold is exceeded.
 All data will be saved in separate